Daily Comment (August 18, 2016)

 (Source: Bloomberg)

-This chart shows 3-month USD LIBOR.
-Note that over the past month, the rate has moved up around 10 bps.
-Usually, such moves occur for one of the following reasons: (a) the Fed is raising rates or (b) there is a systematic financial system problem developing, leading investors to flee the LIBOR market for sovereigns.
+This chart shows three-month USD LIBOR.
+Note that over the past month, the rate has moved up around nearly 20 bps.
+Usually, such moves occur for one of the following reasons: (a) the Fed is raising rates, or (b) there is a systematic financial system problem developing, leading investors to flee the LIBOR market for sovereigns.
 The second case is one of the reasons for monitoring the TED (T-bills vs. Eurodollar) spreads.

 (Source: Bloomberg)